hy-sql/project-info/documents/tables_in_json_format_draft.md

-# Draft of the Tables-array in JSON
+# Draft of the State object

-Endpoint eg. `api/tables`
 ```
 {
 "name": "Tuotteet",